 If you do get lucky enough to find a replacement part, who’s to say you’ll be able to fix it correctly?

 Older seats may come with outdated technology or may not have the most current safety features.
-In order to ensure your baby is completely safe, car seat manufacturers are constantly adding new technology to keep up.
+To ensure your baby is completely safe, car seat manufacturers are constantly adding new technology to keep up.

 - Overall Improvements: Car seat manufacturers strive to make car seats easier to install and use to help reduce user error.
-This is important because if car seats are not installed correctly, they can’t do their job to protect your child.
-In recent years, features like premium LATCH connectors and no-rethread harnesses are becoming much more common.
+This is important because if car seats are not installed correctly, they can’t protect your child.
+Features like premium LATCH connectors and no-rethread harnesses are becoming much more common.

-- Smartphone adaptable: Some car seats are being made with smartphone adaptability that will alert you when you leave your baby in the car.
-While this may seem crazy to some, it’s another layer of safety to protect your little ones.
+- Smartphone adaptable: Some car seats have smartphone adaptability to alert you if your child unfastens their seatbelt, the air temperature isn’t ideal, or you leave your baby in the car.
+While this may seem like overkill to some, it’s another layer of safety to protect your little ones (3).

-- Patented technology: Car seat manufacturers are constantly innovating new ways to keep your child safe.
-Whether it’s better side-impact protection or shock absorption, car seat tech is changing regularly.
+- Patented technology: Car seat manufacturers constantly innovate new ways to keep your child safe.
+Whether it’s better side-impact protection or shock absorption, car seat tech changes regularly.

-Those are just a few reasons why it’s vital to pay attention to car seat expiration dates.
-We’re all about getting the biggest bang for your buck, but this is an expense that our family doesn’t mess around with.
+Those are just a few reasons why paying attention to car seat expiration dates is vital.
+We’re all about getting the biggest bang for your buck, but this is an expense we won’t mess around with.

 The Importance of a Safe Car Seat

-We get it, kids can get pretty expensive.
-Talking about buying a new car seat can certainly give any budgeter a bout of panic.
-As tough as it may be to look at the price tags on car seats, this expense is a necessary one.
+We know from experience that kids can get pretty expensive.
+Talking about buying a new car seat can certainly make any budgeter panic.
+As tough as it may be to look at the price tags on car seats, this expense is necessary.

-In the United States, motor vehicle accidents are a leading cause of death in children (3).
-The proper use of car seats has shown that car crash injury risk is reduced by 71 to 82 percent for the youngest among us.
+In the United States, motor vehicle accidents are a leading cause of death in children (4).
+The proper use of car seats has shown that car crash injury risk is reduced by 71% to 82% for the youngest among us.

 Be sure to adhere to any height and weight guidelines to ensure your child will be properly protected in the event of a crash.
-In rear-facing car seats, when the top of your child’s head is less than one inch below the top of the headrest it’s usually time to upgrade.
-In forward-facing car seats, you’ll want to watch for when the top of their ears are reaching the top of the headrest.
+In rear-facing car seats, when the top of your child’s head is less than one inch below the top of the headrest, it’s usually time to upgrade.
+In forward-facing car seats, you’ll want to watch for when the top of their ears reach the top of the headrest.
 Always check your manual.

 How to Find the Expiration Date of a Car Seat

 Car seat expiration dates will vary but typically range from six to 10 years.
-Keep in mind, though, you shouldn’t wait until the day of expiration to grab a new seat for your child.
+Remember, though, you shouldn’t wait until the day of expiration to grab a new seat for your child.
 We recommend starting to shop for a new one a month or so before the seat is due to expire.

-Say you’re scrolling through Facebook Marketplace and you see someone advertising a car seat for sale.
-You’re actually in the market for one and they’re offering it for super cheap.
+Say you’re scrolling through Facebook Marketplace and see someone advertising a car seat for sale.
+You’re in the market for one, and they’re offering it for a great price.
 You may be tempted to inquire about it, but are secondhand car seats safe to use?

 Experts don’t recommend it because you don’t know what the seat has been through.
-Sometimes it’s impossible to tell just by looking at a car seat whether it’s been in a crash or whether it’s been cleaned or maintained properly.
+Sometimes it’s impossible to tell just by looking at a car seat whether it’s been in a crash or has been cleaned or maintained correctly.

-Sellers may advertise the car seat as never having been in an accident or “gently used,” but that may not be the truth.
-Unless you know and genuinely trust the person you’re getting the car seat from, it’s safest to just buy new (4).
+Sellers may say the car seat was “gently used” and has never been in an accident, but that may not be true.
+Unless you know and genuinely trust the person you’re getting the car seat from, it’s safest to purchase it new (5).